aral/ar.al-site/content/2019/01/14/hypha-spike-dat-1/index.md

 ## Design

-Following on from [Hypha Spike Aspect Setup 1](../../10/hypha-spike-aspect-setup-1), this spike aims to explore:
+Following on from [Hypha Spike: Diceware](../../15/hypha-spike-diceware), this spike aims to explore:

   * Creating an in-browser DAT data store using the keys generated in the previous spike
   * Replicating that datastore over a web socket connection with the always-on node and making it available over UTP